MicrosoftDocs/powerapps-docs/powerapps-docs/teams/customize-profile-plus.md

 - A dialog will open confirming that you want to publish.
 - To change app settings, such as icon and background color, select **Edit details**.
 - To publish the app, select **Next**.
 - On the next screen, confirm the channel you want the app to appear.
-You can add to other channels in the Team by selecting the **+** button
+You can add to other channels in the Team by selecting the **+** button.
     ![Add to channel](media/customize-profile-plus/add-to-channel.png "Add to channel")
 - To complete publishing your changes, select **Save and close**.